Overview

 Financial Support and the Cost of Study

 Graduate students in the Department of Spanish & Portuguese Studies may be awarded Teaching Assistantships an entire academic year.
-These Academic Student Employee positions are covered under a union contract.
-These positions pay $23,850 for the 2017-2018 academic year and are expected to be similar in 2018-2019.
+These Academic Student Employee positions are covered under a union contract and include health insurance.
+The positions pay at least $27,000 for the 2024-2025 academic year and are expected to be similar in 2025-2026.
 Teaching Assistantships also include a waiver of the Tier 1 graduate tuition.
-For 2017-2018, in-state graduate tuition is $5,069 per quarter, non-resident is $9,085.
+For 2024-2025, in-state graduate tuition is $6,264 per quarter, and non-resident is $10,937.
 Even with this waiver, ASE’s are responsible for paying other tuition-related fees each quarter, usually costing a few hundred dollars.
 In addition to departmental opportunities, there are also Study Abroad programs led by our faculty that might provide other means of TA support.

 Inquiries and Applications